Crimson-Crow/json-numpy/README.md

 Tests
 -----

-The simplest way to run tests:
+The simplest way to run tests is:

-    $ pip install -r requirements.txt
-    $ python tests.py
+    $ python -m unittest

-As a more robust alternative, you can install [`tox`](https://tox.readthedocs.io/en/latest/install.html) (or [`tox-conda`](https://github.com/tox-dev/tox-conda) if you use [`conda`](https://docs.conda.io/en/latest/)) to automatically support testing across the supported python versions, then run:
+As a more robust alternative, you can install [`tox`](https://tox.readthedocs.io/en/latest/install.html) to automatically test across the supported python versions, then run:

     $ tox

 Issue tracker
 -------------

-Please report any bugs and enhancement ideas using the [issue tracker](https://github.com/Crimson-Crow/json-numpy/issues).
+Please report any bugs or enhancement ideas using the [issue tracker](https://github.com/Crimson-Crow/json-numpy/issues).

 License
 -------